 After nearly two years of experimentation and songwriting, Doty’s long-awaited sophomore album “Come Fall” is set for release in February of 2018.
 The project seeks to strip the music down to its bare bones, leaving a raw and incredibly spacious sound.
 No bass.
 No background vocals.
 No horns.
 No layers.
 Just piano, voice, and drums.
 The mixture of pop, jazz, soul, folk, and indie music, is a sound that is undoubtedly hers.
-The album was recorded at Sumbler House near Toronto with drummer Davide Di Renzo (Cassandra Wilson, Tom Cochrane, Molly Johnson, etc.) and pianist Mark Lalama (Kevin Breit, Sisters Euclid, Daniel Romano, etc.).
-It was engineered by Juno-award winning engineer John “Beetle” Bailey, and features co-writes with many notable writers including Justin Rutledge, Andy Stochansky, Danny Vacon (The Dudes), and more.
+The album was recorded in Toronto with drummer Davide Di Renzo (Cassandra Wilson, Tom Cochrane, Molly Johnson, etc.) and pianist Mark Lalama (Kevin Breit, Sisters Euclid, Daniel Romano, etc.).
+The album features co-writes with many notable writers including Justin Rutledge, Andy Stochansky, and Danny Vacon.